-Because he paces in circles, we have had several professional evaluations done on him and will happily share those with anyone who would like to read them.
-Lucky is NOT a problem dog.
-Life has just “passed him by” for long enough and he wants and needs someone to love him and include him in their everyday lives.
-PLEASE allow empathy for Lucky to bless you with the knowledge that YOU could make his life here on Earth WORTH LIVING!
+We have had several professional evaluations done on him and will happily share those with anyone who would like to read them.
+Please don't let life continue to pass him by, he needs someone to love him and include him in their everyday lives.
+PLEASE allow Lucky to bless you with the knowledge that YOU can make his life worth living!
 YOU have the power to turn him into one of the luckiest dogs in the world, and if you adopt him, he’s sure to be your most loyal dog ever.

 VOLUNTEERS and DONATIONS NEEDED.
 Visit our website for more info http://nelsonspca.org